myamiri/Natural-Language-Processing-with-Disaster-Tweets/README.md

 # Problem

 Twitter has become an important communication channel in times of emergency.
 The ubiquitousness of smartphones enables people to announce an emergency they’re observing in real-time.
-Because of this, more agencies are interested in programatically monitoring Twitter (i.e. disaster relief organizations and news agencies.
+Because of this, more agencies are interested in programmatically monitoring Twitter (i.e. disaster relief organizations and news agencies.

 # Solution

-I used Natural Language Proccessing to predict which Tweets are about real disasters and which ones are not.
+I used Natural Language Processing to predict which Tweets are about real disasters and which ones are not.